 Guided by patron surveys, administrators tossed out traditional methods of library organization, turning to retail design and merchandising for inspiration.
 They now group books by areas of interest, combining fiction and nonfiction; they display books face-out to catch the eye of browsers; and they train staff members in marketing and customer service techniques.

-The library is also a Seats2meet (S2M) location where patrons are empowered to help one another in exchange for free, permanent, coworking space, and they utilize the S2M Serendipity Machine to connect library users in real-time.
+The library is also a Seats2meet (S2M, a sponsor of Shareable) location where patrons are empowered to help one another in exchange for free, permanent, coworking space, and they utilize the S2M Serendipity Machine to connect library users in real-time.
 They also have a bustling cafe, an extensive events and music program, a gaming facility, a reading garden and more.
 The result?
 The New Library surpassed all expectation about usage with over 100,000 visitors in the first two months.
 It is now considered one of the most innovative libraries in the world.

 Shareable connected with Roy Paes, manager of the library’s Science Desk, and his colleague Marga Kleinenberg, to learn more about the inspiration for the library, its transformation into a thriving third place, and some of the library’s forward-thinking offerings.